thraraujo/pysymmpol/docs/citation.md

     year = "2024"
 }
 ```
-There is a companion paper at arXiv, you can find it here [LINK].

 Feeling like contributing?
 Fork the project and open a pull request with your modifications.
 Found a bug?
-Just open a Github Issue.
+Just open a GitHub issue.